nimblemachines/muforth/mu/target/ARM/beta-testing/testing-flash-verification-code.md

 of a question mark followed by the canonical Ok response is apt to lead the new or inexperienced user to conclude that the board was just automagically flashed.
 It might, perhaps, be better to phrase as a
-statement: 'You can either run flash-image followed by verify, or you may CTRL-C out of here, replug, and retry by loading the file(s) that will match the flashed target.'
+statement: 'Run flash-image or reload with the correct files.'
 A bit prolix perhaps, but it leaves no room for doubt as to what the hell is going on and what a possible solution may be.
+It also reduces the potential ambiguity of ?
+Ok

 ----------------------------------------------------------------------